Markay12/ArduinoStopwatch/README.md

 <img src="/media/StepOneConnection.jpg" width="200">

 2. Connect your Standard USB Cable to the Arduino UNO Board and connect it to your computer.
 3. Now we are ready to begin and can go over to our computer!

+---

+### Software and Downloads